IT-DMS-GH/NY_Notary_Notes/Notes.md

 <p align="center"><img src="Screenshots/Out_of_country.PNG"></p>

-3. Required (all) sections cannot be modified within the acknowledgement or proof.
+- Required sections cannot be modified within the acknowledgement or proof.

-6. Only the heading can be changed.
+- Only the heading can be changed.

 <p align="right"><a href="#Contents">[Back to Top]</a></p>